srph/til/2015-03-13-padding-in-percentis-based-on-its-parent-elements-width.md

 However, what I've noticed is that, it's actually relative to the parent element's width.

-Given the following examples using html structure:
+We'll be using the html structure for the following examples:

 ```html
 <div class="container">